International Insurance with Pre-Existing Conditions

 Do International Insurance Providers Cover Pre-Existing Conditions

 International health insurance plans, expat plans, or global medical insurance typically will be medically underwritten.
-This means that a medical underwriter working for the insurance company will review your medical history and determine if they are able to insure you.
-They will typically either approve the application as is, limit or exclude the pre-existing condition, add a premium to cover the additional risks associated with the pre-existing conditions, or deny your policy.
+This means that a medical underwriter working for the insurance company will review your medical history and determine if they can insure you.
+They will typically either approve the application as is, limit or exclude the pre-existing condition, add a premium to cover the additional risks associated with the pre-existing conditions or deny your policy.
 Unfortunately, the only way to know how your situation will be treated is to apply and have your application reviewed.

 In some Global Medical Plans, you might see a clause like this in your policy: